MordecaiMalignatus/spending-queue/README.md

 Bugs:
 - [ ] `set-budget`: Fix panic when calling without args.
-- [ ] `buy`: Setting the price flag on invocation is useless because the link is opened when the command is invoked, so the price is seen too late to adjust.
-Change to a prompt after opening.
+- [ ] Purchasing does not set timestamp due to borrow from cloned state.
 - [ ] Make sure proration works correctly by writing a bunch of tests.
   - [ ] Write test that sets budget to $1/second in a day, then sleeps for one second, then check amount.